BitcoinErrorLog/graphiti/README.md

 - **Posts** - All posts about current URL from your network
 - **Annotations** - Text annotations on this page
 - **Your Content** - Your own posts and annotations

+### Profile Management

+**Edit Your Profile:**
+1. Click the extension icon
+2. Click "✏️ Edit Profile"
+3. Update your name, bio, avatar, status, and links
+4. Click "Save Profile" to sync to your homeserver

+**Export Recovery File (Key Backup):**
+1. Click the extension icon
+2. Click "✏️ Edit Profile"
+3. Scroll to "Key Backup" section
+4. Click "🔐 Export Recovery File"
+5. Enter a strong passphrase (min 8 chars, letters + numbers)
+6. Confirm the passphrase
+7. File downloads automatically (`pubky-recovery-YYYY-MM-DD.recovery`)

+**Important:** Store your recovery file securely!
+You'll need it and your passphrase to restore your keys if you lose access to your device.

 ## 🏗️ Architecture